grosen7/MarioExtravaganza/README.md

 # MarioExtravaganza
 Web application to build random race lineups for a 48 mario kart race extravaganza.
 Visit https://mariokart-extravaganza.herokuapp.com/ to use the application.
+Players names must be comma seperated.
+Teams are formed by grouping the n1 & n2, n3 & n4, etc... names together, so there should be at least 4 players entered.
+Player count must be a factor of 48.
+Note, this is still very much a work in progress!